University Catalog 2024-2025

 Typically offered in Fall only

-EAC 542 Student Characteristics and the College Environment (3 credit hours)
+EAC 542 College Environments (3 credit hours)

 Study of the history and philosophy of student affairs, the impact of college on students and current issues of concern to students and student affairs professionals.
 Good practices of student affairs in the context of student learning are identified and current literature is reviewed.